getCUJO/QoOID/draft-ietf-ippm-qoo.md

 One can conjure up scenarios where 50ms latency is actually worse than 51ms latency as developers may have chosen 50ms as the threshold for changing quality, and the threshold may be imperfect.
-Taking these scenarios into account would add another magnitude of complexity to determining network requirements and finding a distance measure (between requirement and actual measured capability).
+Taking these scenarios into account would add another magnitude of complexity to determining network performance requirements and finding a distance measure (between requirement and actual measured capability).